 And the truth is, I can read okay without glasses, if I move the book a bit further away from me, say half a metre or so.

-So it was a pleasant surprise when I started reading the large print editions of Their Finest and The Zookeeper's Wife and discovered I didn't need to move the books away from me: They nestled comfortably, eye strain-wise, in what I'd call, a normal reading position.
+So it was a pleasant surprise when I started reading the large print editions of Their Finest and The Zookeeper's Wife and discovered I didn't need to move the books away from me.
+Both books nestled comfortably, eye strain-wise, in what I'd call, a normal reading position.

-Admittedly, when I finished reading Their Finest and The Zookeeper's Wife and returned them to the library, it was a shock to pick up a normal-sized print book again.
-I tossed around the idea of loaning more large print editions from the library, but I've got such a pile of bedside books to get through, I decided the better option was to wear my glasses.
+Admittedly, when I finished reading Their Finest and The Zookeeper's Wife and returned them to the library, it was a shock to pick up and read a normal-sized print book again.
+I tossed around the idea of loaning more large print editions from the library.
+But I've got such a pile of bedside books to get through, I decided the better option was to wear my glasses.

 © 2017 Robert Fairhead

 N.B.
 You might also like this other blog post on bedtime reading, What Books Are You Reading?